passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 Finally, Freestanding applications are entirely outside of a Zephyr workspace.

-We chose the workspace application approach to
+We chose the workspace application to
 <span style="color: red; font-weight: bold;">avoid making changes inside the
 Zephyr repository</span>.
-This way, <span style="color: red; font-weight: bold;">we can always use the mainline version</span> of without conflicts from our application code.
+<span style="color: red; font-weight: bold;">This way, we can always use the
+mainline version</span> without conflicts from our application code.

 <span style="color: red; font-weight: bold;">Then, following the
+example-application on GitHub</span> — a reference
+<span style="color: red; font-weight: bold;">for how</span> to structure
-example-application on GitHub</span> — a reference for how to structure Zephyr-based projects — <span style="color: red; font-weight: bold;">we set up our workspace and cloned the needed modules and application</span>.
+Zephyr-based projects — <span style="color: red; font-weight: bold;">we set up our workspace and cloned Zephyr, the needed modules and the application</span>.
 -->

 ---